kubhekawandile/Kubernetes-Labs/writeup_1.md

-- Intentionally deployed a pod with an invalid image, checked it's status, and then corrected it in place using:
+- **Intentionally deployed a pod with an invalid image, checked it's status, and then corrected it in place.**